hdgarrood/purescript-numeric-hierarchy-guide/logic.rst

 Logic
 =====

-We will start with a quick discussion of logic.
-We will need this later on because we will want to prove statements concerning things like rings and fields.
+We will start with a short discussion of logic, in particular we will briefly cover some notation and a few proof techniques.
+We will need these later on to be able to make sense of statements concerning things like rings and fields, and also to prove or disprove these statements.

 You will probably be happy with the idea that statements such as "the sky is blue" and "pigs can fly" can have truth-values (i.e. "true" or "false").
 There